SalesforceLabs/dreamhouse-mobile-react/tutorial/step10_compact_layout/README.md

 ##### Before getting started

-If you are building your app from scratch: [Step9](/tutorial/step09_sobject_detail_page/) needs to be completed.
+If you are building your app from scratch: [Step 9](/tutorial/step09_sobject_detail_page/) needs to be completed.

 OR

-If you just want to practice this step: you can start editing [Step8 components](/tutorial/step09_sobject_detail_page/) in this repo and run
+If you just want to practice this step: you can start editing [Step 9 components](/tutorial/step09_sobject_detail_page/) in this repo and run

 ```